0xAtelerix/docs/technology/validating-appchain.md

 Pelagos protocol enforces strict penalties on validators to maintain network safety, liveness, and data integrity.
 For example, fraud-proofs are created and submitted to the AVS contract if the protocol identifies:

-- Conflicting/double-signing DAG events
-- Double-signing: Validators must never sign two conflicting DAG events with the same epoch and sequence number
+- Conflicting/double-signing DAG events: validators must never sign two conflicting DAG events with the same epoch and sequence number
-- Signing unauthorized transactions: Validators must only sign transactions that originate from the sequenced DAG external transaction list; signing unauthorized transactions leads to fraud proofs.
+- Signing unauthorized transactions: validators must only sign transactions that originate from the sequenced DAG external transaction list; signing unauthorized transactions leads to fraud proofs
 - Failure to execute Appchain logic
 - Failure to synchronize new validator sets
 - Voting on non-final blocks